rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 ## Preparation of the disks

-We will create a new LVM logical volum that will be mount on `/data/glusterfs/vol0` on both cluster's servers.
+We will create a new LVM logical volume that will be mounted on `/data/glusterfs/vol0` on both of the cluster's servers:

 ```
 $ sudo pvcreate /dev/sdb